esasonov1/Musical-Instruments-LEGO-SPIKE/README.md

 2. Either use example code to create a music or use functions from my library by importing ble_emma
 3. Run code (When you run your code, it should say “Waiting.....")
 4. Open up Garage Band
-    5. Select an Instrument (any instrument!)
+    -Select an Instrument (any instrument!)
     6. Press the settings button on the top right of your screen (⚙)
     7. Click Advanced
     8. Click Bluetooth MIDI Devices